K&L Gates - The Inside View

 Summer program

 All summer associates are paired up with mentors: usually one partner and at least one associate.
 A work assignment manager is also on hand to help steer summers toward the assignments they would like to sample and to help them manage their workload.
-It's common to take on assignments from a range of practices, and there's also the chance for summers to participate in pro bono matters as well.
+It is common to take on assignments from a range of practices, and there is also the possibility for summer associates to participate in pro bono matters.

 Top tips for this stage: